Connect to ITER

 cat CA1.pem CA2.pem > $HOME/iter.pem

-Point SimDB at the bundle through the SIMDB_REQUESTS_CA_BUNDLE environment variable:
+Point SimDB at the bundle through the REQUESTS_CA_BUNDLE environment variable, which the underlying HTTP library reads automatically:

 Add that line to $HOME/.bash_profile so it is set for every session.